tsunamishadow/bonusheroes/othergames.md

 Free Champion Rotation is unlocked at account level 11.

-# Heroes of the Storm Free Rotation
+# Heroes of the Storm

+Hero Free Rotation

 - Jaina
 - Lt.
 Morales